 Updates:

-A management Plan should be developed including: the frequency of surveys, legislation of seal hunting and re-evaluation of the target population level objective with the new level being based on biological criteria.
+A management Plan should be developed including: the frequency of surveys, legislation of seal hunting and re-evaluation of the target population level objective with the new level being based on biological criteria. .
+A new monitoring plan with surveys every two years has been implemented.

-A complete survey was carried out during the pupping period in 2017
+A complete survey was carried out during the pupping period in 2017 and the results were published in early 2019.

 More efficient reporting and registration of all removals (e.g., by-catches, hunted seals, any other removals) is being discussed / implemented

-The preliminary population estimate based on the survey is 6200, thus suggesting a population increase from the 2012-level of 4200
+The population estimate based on the 2017 survey is 6200, suggesting a population increase from the 2012-level of 4200

 Current target level is 4100 – this may be adjusted based on biological criteria

-Iceland further noted that new legislation on seals is underway and will probably be finalised by the end of 2019.
+Iceland further noted that new legislation on management of seals is underway and will probably be finalised by the end of 2019.

 Faroes: 1 proposal for conservation and management and several on research